Color Fundamentals

 Practical Implications for UI

-Use HSL for manipulation - It maps directly to how we think about color (hue, saturation, lightness)
+- Use HSL for manipulation.
+It maps directly to how you think about color: hue, saturation, lightness.

-Test colors in context - A color that looks great in a color picker may look wrong in your actual design
+- Test colors in context.
+A color that pops in a color picker may look wrong in the actual design.

-Start with lightness - Getting the lightness values right is more important than the specific hues for hierarchy and readability
+- Start with lightness.
+Getting lightness right matters more than the specific hue for hierarchy and readability.

 Summary